sporto/elm-tutorial/chapter1.md

 # Function basics

 This chapter covers basic Elm syntax that is important to get familiar with.
-These are functions, function signatures, the pipe operator and auto binding.
+These are functions, function signatures, partial application and the pipe operator.

 ## Functions